Capillary/api-documentation/source/includes/_customer.md

 ### Request Parameters
 Parameter | Value | Description
 --------- | ----- | -----------
-source* | INSTORE/WECHAT/MARTJACK/FACEBOOK/LINE | Source in which you want to register a customer accountId* | - | For sources with multiple accounts, pass the specific account id in which you want to register a customer
+source* | FACEBOOK, WEB_ENGAGE, WECHAT, INSTORE, MARTJACK, TMALL, TAOBAO, JD, ECOMMERCE, WEBSITE | Source in which you want to register a customer accountId* | - | For sources with multiple accounts, pass the specific account id in which you want to register a customer